robfatland/othermathclub/TheFinePrint.md

 The introduction to this book lays out the program.
 Here I will talk about some of the details.

+* notice this is a math book that uses computers, not a computer book that cherry picks math

 ## The realness of an idea